 Pros and Cons of Wool Carpets

 This guide discusses the pros and cons of wool carpets in more detail to help you assess whether this is the right type of carpet for your business or home.
-If you're looking to buy wool carpets, please see our wool carpet and wool twist pile carpet product pages.
+If you're looking to buy wool carpets, please see our wool twist pile carpet and luxury carpets product pages.

 Wool carpets have had a reputation for quality and durability for hundreds of years.
 Synonymous with luxury, they remain an incredibly popular carpet of choice for homeowners and in the housebuilding and hospitality sectors.

 Wool as fibre can withstand pressure, has a beautiful aesthetic and excellent appearance retention properties.
 It is also incredibly long-lasting when properly cared for, making it an excellent investment when it becomes time to replace existing carpets.
 If you’re considering the purchase of a new carpet, wool is definitely a viable option.

 However, to truly understand whether wool carpet is the best choice for you, let’s explore the different types of wool carpet available and the strengths and weaknesses of this versatile flooring option.

 Wool carpets are primarily available in two different formats: 100% wool carpet or 80/20 wool mix carpets.
 Both blends can then be produced in both broadloom format or as carpet tiles, providing flexibility in installation method depending on where and how the wool carpets are being used.